BotsBurgh/BOTSBURGH-FTC-2019-20/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ## Miscellaneous Calibration Files

 These files are used for finding values of sensors.
 Useful to ensure if the sensors are working right, and to find suitable values for configuration.
-These files are all independent from the "Big Three".
+With the exception of CalibrationPotentiometer.java, these files are all independent from the "Big Three".

 ### CalibrationColorSensor.java